|Theme||Visible||Selectable||Appearance||Zoom Range (now: 0)|

 EVA features and actions for SPE Staff are unavailable because you are signed out.
 SPE events bring together oil and gas professionals from across the globe to discuss technical innovations and advancements in petroleum recovery.
 A wide variety of SPE events, from international conferences and exhibitions to in-depth workshops, provide opportunities to connect with the latest E&P technologies and network with upstream experts.
 Learn more about events that have been affected by the COVID-19 pandemic.
 SPE Virtual Forum: Is Cyclic Gas Injection EOR the Future for Unconventional Resources?

 Public clouds are one of the emerging technologies that are minimizing the cost of processing the big data of the oil and gas industry.
 Among the hurdles to the wide-scale adoption of the cloud are security and access cost.
 A recently released report predicted that IoT networks will not take up as much of the overall market share as previously anticipated.
 IoT has become a popular phrase in various industries.
 For upstream oil and gas operators, an IoT infrastructure may present an opportunity improve quality control on their projects, potentially reducing costs and increasing production.

+Thank you for attending the SPE North America Student Symposium.
+The SPE North America Student Symposium is a massive conference put together by SPE International Students across North America.
+This year, the SPE North America Student Symposium was held in conjunction with the North America Petrobowl Regional Qualifier.
 The SPE North America Student Symposium is an annual student conference organized by SPE International students across North America.
-The Symposium presents an opportunity for students to enhance their knowledge of the oil and gas industry through the insights and experiences of industry leaders and advocates.
-It also provides attendants with a myriad of networking opportunities, as students, faculty, and industry experts from around North America will be participating.
-The theme for this year's symposium is "Data Sciences Transforming the Energy Industry."
+The Symposium presented an opportunity for students to enhance their knowledge of the oil and gas industry through the insights and experiences of industry leaders and advocates.